Special Educational Needs

 How does the school know / identify that children have special educational needs (SEN)?

 Many students with additional need are identified whilst in primary school.
-The ALNCo will meet with primary staff, students and parents / carers in Y6 to assess what level of need will be required at secondary school.
+The SENCo will meet with primary staff, students and parents / carers in Y6 to assess what level of need will be required at secondary school.
 Upon arrival in Y7 all students are assessed in order to identify any need not already known, as well as to undertake baseline testing to establish the level at which each student is working.
-Assessments include ARTi, an interactive reading test and Cognitive Ability Tests (CATs).
-Staff and parents / carers can refer a student regarding SEND to the ALNCo at any time in their school career.
+Assessments include ARTi, an interactive reading test and Cognitive Ability Tests (CATs.)
+Staff and parents / carers can refer a student regarding SEND to the SENCo at any time in their school career.
 Information from parents / carers, students and outside agencies working with the student, such as a paediatrician, are also essential to this process.

 What are the first steps our school will take if special educational needs are identified?